 Traffic Share - the proportion of estimated traffic coming to a website from mobile devices vs. desktop devices

-Subdomains - These are most popular subdomains of a website in terms of estimated traffic.
+Subdomains - These are the most popular subdomains of a website in terms of estimated traffic.
 This table shows each subdomain’s percentage of the whole domain’s traffic, each total traffic and how much is coming from desktop compared to mobile devices.

 Traffic Sources - The sources of the website traffic over the past 6 months.
-With a Business subscription you can view this report in full and apply historical data and region filters in the Traffic Sources tab.
+With a Business subscription, you can view this report in full and apply historical data and region filters in the Traffic Sources tab.

 The following is an explanation of what each source of traffic represents.

 - Direct - traffic to a domain via URLs entered in a browser’s search bar, saved bookmarks or links from outside a browser (such as PDFs or Microsoft Word documents).

 - Referral - traffic to a domain from a hyperlink on another domain (as long as it is not a Social Media domain).

 - Search - traffic to a domain directly from a search engine such as Google, Bing, DuckDuckGo, etc.

 - Social - traffic to a domain from links on social media websites like Facebook, Twitter, Reddit, Pinterest, YouTube, etc.